sealvault/sealvault/website/src/dev-docs/design/sync.md

-# Sync (WIP)
+# Sync

+!!! warning "WIP"

     Syncing data between a user's devices is planned for future releases.
+This section is still work in progress.

 ## Deterministic Ids